curl/everything-curl/http-basics.md

 are otherwise already familiar with protocols.)

 HTTP is a protocol that is easy to learn the basics of.
-A client connects to a server - and it is always the client that takes the initiative, sends a request and receives a response.
+A client connects to a server - and it is always the client that takes the initiative - sends a request and receives a response.
 Both the request and the response consist of headers and a body.
 There can be little or a lot of information going in both directions.

-An HTTP request sent by a client starts with a request-line, followed by headers and then optionally a body.
-The most common HTTP request is probably the GET request which asks the server to return a specific resource and it does not contain a body.
+An HTTP request sent by a client starts with a request line, followed by headers and then optionally a body.
+The most common HTTP request is probably the GET request which asks the server to return a specific resource, and this request does not contain a body.

 When a client connects to 'example.com' and asks for the '/' resource, it sends a GET without a request body: